williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 9 November 2023
-* “*A coach is someone who tells you what you don't want to hear, who has you see what you don't want to see, so you can be who you have always known you could be.*” – Tom Landry
+* “*A coach is someone who tells you what you don't want to hear, who has you see what you don't want to see, so you can be who you have always known you could be.*” – Tom Landry<br/><br/>
+* When a measure becomes a target

 ## 8 November 2023
 * There is nothing more important than an empowered engineer.
 Product Teams are the heart of the company.
 They are the ones that build new features and new products. <br/><br/>